 Mapping data flow for the EU GDPR

-As one of the EU General Data Protection Regulation’s (GDPR) requirements, organizations need to map their data and information flows in order to assess their privacy risks.
-This is also an essential first step for completing a data protection impact assessment (DPIA), which is mandatory for certain types of processing.
+Under Article 30 of the GDPR (General Data Protection Regulation) organisations need to have documentation of their data processing activities.
+The best way to create this documentation, is to map your data flows.
+This is also an essential first step for completing a DPIA (data protection impact assessment), which is a mandatory risk assessment for certain types of processing.

 Key elements of data mapping